2022–23 Texas Longhorns women's basketball team

-The 2022–23 Texas Longhorns women's basketball team represents the University of Texas at Austin in the 2022–23 NCAA Division I women's basketball season.
-The team is coached by Vic Schaefer entering his third season at Texas.
-The Longhorns are members of the Big 12 Conference and play their home games at the new Moody Center.
+The 2022–23 Texas Longhorns women's basketball team represented the University of Texas at Austin in the 2022–23 NCAA Division I women's basketball season.
+The team was coached by Vic Schaefer entering his third season at Texas.
+The Longhorns are members of the Big 12 Conference and played their home games at the new Moody Center.

-This will be the Longhorns' first season at the newly constructed Moody Center.
+This was the Longhorns' first season at the newly constructed Moody Center.
 Previously, Texas played at the Frank Erwin Center.
-This will be the first time the Longhorns have a new arena since 1977 when Texas moved from the Gregory Gymnasium to the Frank Erwin Center.
+This was the first time the Longhorns have a new arena since 1977 when Texas moved from the Gregory Gymnasium to the Frank Erwin Center.

 Previous season

 Regular season

 Coming into the season, Texas had a lot of momentum going into the 2021–22 season after their Elite 8 appearance in the NCAA tournament the previous season.
 However, Texas lost star player Charli Collier to the WNBA draft, as she was the first overall pick by the Dallas Wings.
 With the addition of 2 5-star athletes in Rori Harmon and Aaliyah Moore and 2 4-star athletes in Latasha Lattimore and Kyndall Hunter, the momentum was still high.
 Texas finished the 2021-22 regular season 23–6, 13–5 in Big 12 play.
 The Longhorns finished 3rd in the Big 12 behind Iowa State and Baylor.
 5-star recruit Rori Harmon emerged as a top freshman as she earned many accolades such as 4-time Big 12 Freshman of the Week, All-Big 12 Second Team, Big 12 All-Defensive Team, Big 12 All-Freshman Team, Big 12 Freshman of the Year, and Big 12 tournament Most Outstanding Player.
 Harmon also was the first freshman in Texas women’s basketball history to earn All-American Honors.
 The combination of younger talent with freshmen Rori Harmon and Aaliyah Moore, plus sophomore DeYona Gaston, with the older talent of seniors Joanne Allen-Taylor, Lauren Ebo, Audrey Warren, and junior three point leader Aliyah Matharu, Texas had their most success since the 2017-18 season where the Longhorns went 24–5 during the regular season.